electric-sql/electric/.changeset/thirty-numbers-kneel.md

 "@core/electric": patch
 ---

-Fixed an issue where sometimes subscription data is not sent in abscense of other writes to PG
+Fixed an issue where sometimes subscription data would not be sent in absence of other writes to PG